How to find the best real estate agent when you’re ready to buy

-1. First, get preapproved for a mortgage
+1. Get preapproved for a mortgage

-2. Get referrals from friends and family
+2. Ask friends and family for agent referrals

-Ask people in your network if they can recommend a real estate agent with whom they’ve had a good experience.
-Ideally, you want someone who has experience working with clients similar to you.
+One great way to find a good real estate agent is to ask people in your network if they can recommend one with whom they’ve had a good experience.
+Ideally, you want someone who has experience working in your desired area, with clients in circumstances similar to yours.
 The needs of first-time homebuyers, for example, are different from those of repeat buyers or homeowners who are looking to downsize.
+And a downtown-condo specialist will have a different type of knowledge than an agent whose expertise lies in single-family homes.

 - CRS (Certified Residential Specialist): Completed additional training in handling residential real estate